w3c/wai-curricula/content/designer/information-design.md

 Students should be able to:

 * identify uses of tables to present data that share a logical relationship
-* identify different ways of presenting tabular information, such as using several lists, or splitting a complex table into several simpler ones
+* identify different ways of presenting tabular information, for example using several lists, or splitting a complex table into several simpler ones
 * define table header cells and data cells, and provide clear and distinguishable styles for each
 * create designs with graphical representations of complex tables that help users more easily understand its purpose and meaning
 * evaluate the use of complex tables and select simpler ways to provide the information, for example: